South Korea holds Uruguay to 0-0 draw at World Cup

 This time it was South Korea holding South American power Uruguay to a 0-0 draw on Thursday, a result that probably favors the Asian team.

 The draw at Education City Stadium was yet another early World Cup match with a surprising result.
-Argentina and Germany both lost their opening games in major upsets.
-This one hinted at being another.
+Argentina and Germany both lost their opening matches in major upsets.

-Uruguay coach Diego Alonso said he was satisfied, and so did South Korea counterpart Paulo Bento.
-Alonso sounded less convincing.

-“I’m more than happy with the result,” Alonso said.
-“I’m sure that this group stage will be determined by the last match.
-We all know the second game is key, and so is the third one.
-But this will not affect whether we qualify of not.”

 South Korea, with forward Son Heung-min wearing a mask to protect a broken left eye socket, always looked the more likely to score against the more experienced Uruguayans.
 The South Koreans were quicker, pressing from the opening whistle.

-Many South Korean fans wore Batman-like masks in solidarity with Son, who was injured on Nov.
-2 in a Champions League match playing for English club Tottenham.
-He had a few early chances but seemed to tire in the second half.

-“He (Son) had a serious injury,” Bento said.
-“He was inactive for a considerable amount of time.
-He could only get back with the team in the recent days.
-And of course it’s natural after an injury that it will take time some time to adapt.
-But I think overall we had a good performance.”

-In a match with few clear scoring chances and South Korea often in control, Uruguay had the best opportunities to score: Diego Godin hit the post with a header in the 43rd minute and Federico Valverde hit it in the 89th.
+However, in a match with few clear scoring chances, Uruguay had the best chances: Diego Godin hit the post with a header in the 43rd minute and Federico Valverde hit it in the 89th.

-Alonso started an attacking lineup with Luis Suarez, Darwin Nunez and Facundo Pellistri up front, and with Valverde and Matias Vecino in midfield.
-But they seldom had the ball at the start.
+Uruguay will next face Portugal in Group H while South Korea plays Ghana.

+South Korea attacked from the start and Son excited the crowd every time he touched the ball.
+He managed only one threatening attack in the first half, however, and did less in the second.

-As the second half wore on, Uruguay began to take more possession but always seemed cautious, taking less initiative despite having the more experienced players.
+As the half wore on, Uruguay began to take more possession but always seemed more cautious, taking less initiative despite having the more experienced players.

 Son went down in a heap early in the second half with Martin Caceres getting the first yellow card of the match.

-Alonso sent in Edinson Cavani for Suarez in 64th minute as the pace of the match slowed until Valverde hit the post in the final minutes.
+Uruguay coach Diego Alonso sent in Edinson Cavani for Luis Suarez in 64th minute as the pace of the match slowed until Valverde hit the post in the final minutes.

-“In the first 20 minutes, we struggled against Korea,” Alonso said.
-“We couldn’t take the ball from them.
-We couldn’t get any pressure and lost precision.

-“Obviously, the second half we dominated much more.
-We were better than them, I think, but we lacked a bit of attacking.
-I mean attacking more.
-We tried to be more competitive, too.”

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports